 Onuki: "Compared to my previous job, the way I work has improved a lot.
 Thanks to this, my son was able to get a dog, which he had always wanted, and we enjoy walking the dog in the park on weekends."

-Onuki has a message for those who are considering joining NOMURA
+Here is a message from Onuki to those who are considering joining NOMURA Co.,Ltd.

 Onuki: "I think this is especially suitable for people who want to try a variety of jobs and have the desire to take on big projects.
 Even after joining the company, you may be entrusted with large projects.
 This is both an opportunity and a responsibility, but I think the environment is in place where you can grow through such challenges.
 I'm looking forward to the day when I can work with people who want to take on new challenges like me."

-Onuki's new challenge at NOMURA, Ltd. has just begun.
-His work of bringing together the strengths of his team members and turning his customers' dreams into reality will further enhance the true value of NOMURA
+On the stage of NOMURA Co.,Ltd., Onuki's new challenge has only just begun.
+Onuki's work, which involves uniting the strengths of the team members and turning customers' dreams into reality, will further enhance the true value of NOMURA Co.,Ltd..

 *The information provided is current as of June 2024.